h4ck3rm1k3/gogccintro/README.md

 Copyright (c) 2017, James Michael Du Pont.
 All rights reserved.
-Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.
+Use of this source code is governed by a AGPL-style license that can be found in the LICENSE file.